 Liberal arts colleges offer some of the most unique experiences for students.
 These schools often emphasize well-rounded educations in a diverse range of topics (although not without direction, as most liberal arts schools offer many of the same undergraduate majors found at research universities).

 They’re also incredibly unique in and of themselves.
 Liberal arts colleges are not all created equal.

 Where some may be small and quaint campuses with heavy emphasis on English, others offer a rigorous science curriculum in the center of a metro urban area.

 So, no matter what you’re hoping to get from a liberal arts education, you’re sure to find it somewhere.

-In this list, we ranked the top 25 liberal arts colleges from across the nation, based on factors like graduation rate, diversity, and selectivity.
+In this list, we ranked the top 25 best liberal art schools from across the nation, based on factors like graduation rate, diversity, and selectivity.

 Here are the 25 best liberal arts colleges in the country:

 25. Macalester College